[[STATS]]US-based|reps for US outreach;Higher|acceptance with geo match;1+ yr|aged, warmed accounts;<48h|profile replacement

 Related reading

-The principle generalizes: if you're selling into the UK, DACH, or APAC, profiles matched to that region outperform generic or mismatched ones.
-As you expand, match profiles to each target market rather than running everything from one geography.
+The principle generalizes beyond the US.
+As you expand, match the profile to each target market rather than running everything from one geography.
+What "matched" means in practice:

 Geographic match amplifies a good profile; it can't rescue a weak one.
 Pair it with account age, warm-up, a real network, and personalized messaging for the full effect.